interbit/docs-interbit/examples/simple-platform/structure.md

 Our example has two React applications: `app-account` and `interbit-template`.
-Each app starts its own Interbit node within the browser, making these truly "serverless" apps.
+Each app starts its own Interbit node within the browser, making these truly _serverless_ apps.
 The Interbit nodes within the browser communicate with the `platform-deploy` and `web-auth-endpoint` hypervisors, to coordinate consensus as actions are dispatched to the respective blockchains.